Lindsey Graham: Indictment Will Make Trump 'Stronger'

 Meanwhile, Graham said he has not heard the audio of Trump discussing a military document with others at his Bedminster, N.J. home while acknowledging it was still classified.

-"I'm not saying it's okay," Graham said.
-"I am not saying it is okay to take a hammer to a BlackBerry," he added, referring to former Hillary Clinton's scandal on information.
-"I think none of this is okay."
+"I'm not saying it's OK," Graham said.
+"I am not saying it is OK to take a hammer to a BlackBerry," he added, referring to former Hillary Clinton's scandal on information.
+"I think none of this is OK."

 He further compared the matter to Clinton, whose use of personal email containing classified records hindered her 2016 presidential bid.